 Primary care management

-Skin tags do not have malignant potential but are often removed due to irritation or for cosmetic reasons.
+Skin tags do not have malignant potential but can be removed due to irritation or for cosmetic reasons, although this usually has to be done privately rather than by the NHS.

 Small skin tags may be removed by snipping off with a pair of sharp scissors or by applying a ligature round the base.
 If the base is fine no anaesthetic is needed and little bleeding occurs.
 Cryotherapy is sometimes also used.